Menkaura81/Anyshift/README.md

 GRAND PRIX 2 DosBox

-Only works with Dosbox 0.74.
+Only works in practice mode.
+In race mode, DOSBox crash Only works with Dosbox 0.74.
 Doesn´t support force feedback and you must set combine pedals mode in your wheel config app.
 Only works in memory write mode, not compatible with key presses mode.